 COVID-19 numbers for Tuesday in South Dakota

 RAPID CITY, S.D.
-(KOTA) - There were 25 new COVID-19 cases reported on Tuesday in South Dakota.
-This brings the state’s total known case number to 122,641.
+(KOTA) -There were 36 new COVID-19 cases reported on Tuesday in South Dakota.
+This brings the state’s total known case number to 122,722.

-Pennington County reported 7 new cases, Tripp and Meade counties reported 2 news cases each, and Lawrence, Bennett and Stanley counties each reported 1 new case.
+Pennington County reported 6 new cases, Lawrence County reported 2 new cases, and Butte County reported 1 new case.

 Copyright 2021 KOTA.
 All rights reserved.